-THE STATUS QUO: THE OBJECTIVE: COMPONENTS: At present no business capacity building and training facilities are available within the District Municipality (excluding the eDumbe skills training centre and the Indonsa Arts and Craft Centre).
-To establish formal initiatives focussing on busine related capacity building, training and support.
-The should ideally be a District wide initiative, with a confacility located in one of the municipal centres Satellite centres is to be developed over time in each of the municipal centres.
-Zululand Local Business Support Centre will focus include: Entrepreneurship development Business skills development Administrative support Funding support This capacity will be developed over time.
-The Zululand Business Support Centre will be established with the aim to establish at least one satellite per OUTPUTS/PROJECTS STAKEHOLDERS/FUNDERS: municipality.
-LOCAL BUSINESS SUPPORT CENTRE: Main centre with satellites through District District Municipality Local Municipalities Department of Economic Development and Tourism Ntshika MAC (Manufacturing Advice Centres) Ithala RELATED STRATEGIES: Business Strategy 1: Institutional Structuring fo Delivery All strategies including projects with a business component attached thereto
+THE STATUS QUO: THE OBJE CTIVE: COMPONENTS: At present no business capacity building and training facilities are available within the District Municipality (excluding the eDumbe skills training centre and the Indonsa Arts and Craft Centre). related capa should ideall facility locat formal initiatives focussing on business city building, training and support.
+This y be a District wide initiative, with a core ed in one of the municipal centres. tres is to be developed over time in each pal centres.
+The core components on which the activities of the Zululand Local Business Support Centre will focus include: Entrepreneurship development Business skills development Administrative support Funding support This capacity will be developed over time.
+The Zululand Business Support Centre will be established with the aim to establish at least one satellite per OUTPUTS/PROJECTS STAKEHOI DERS/FUNDERS: municipality.
+LOCAL BUSINESS SUPPORT CENTRE: Main centre with satellites through District □ Local M □ Departm Tourism □ Ntshika □ MAC (M □ Ithala RELATED: □ Busines Delivery □ All strate □ Local Municipalities □ Department of Economic Development and Tourism □ Ntshika □ MAC (Manufacturing Advice Centres) □ Ithala RELATED STRATEGIES: □ Business Strategy 1: Institutional Structuring for Delivery